chickentuna/NullAntipatterns/markdowns/5_null-object-pattern.md

 @[Simple NullObject Pattern]({"stubs": ["src/main/java/com/yourself/NullObjectPattern.java"], "command": "com.yourself.NullObjectPatternTest#test"})*

+# Going further

-In the cas where you want several _normal_ objects to inherit from your interface, you will want to  make `RealTax` abstract and have all the non-null objects inherit from it.
+In the case where you want several _normal_ objects to inherit from your interface, you will want to make the equivalent of `RealTax` abstract and have all the non-null objects inherit from it.
 This enforces the semantical difference between a `RealTax` and a `NullTax`.

 ![uml2](/markdowns/img/uml2.png "Multiple Real classes")